This post is also available in: हिन्दी (Hindi)

 • Bad smelling or cloudy urine

-• Associated symptoms: along with pain there may be accompanying symptoms such as nausea, vomiting, and sometimes fever.
-Individually, without pain, these symptoms don’t indicate kidney stones.
+• Associated symptoms of kidney stones: along with pain there may be accompanying symptoms of kidney stones such as nausea, vomiting, and sometimes fever.
+Individually, without pain, these symptoms of kidney stones don’t indicate kidney stones.

-You must consult a doctor immediately in case of any of the above symptoms.
-These symptoms usually direct towards a kidney stone or any other significant problem.
+You must consult a doctor immediately in case of any of the above symptoms of Kidney stones.
+These symptoms of Kidney stones usually direct towards a kidney stone or any other significant problem.

 These tests check for abnormality in urine which may indicate the presence of blood, infection, or stone forming minerals.

-The treatment of kidney stones depends upon the size, location, and associated symptoms.
+The treatment of kidney stones depends upon the size, location, and associated symptoms of Kidney stones.